17 Best Yoga Poses for Anxiety (Depression and Stress)

 10. Standing Forward Bend (Uttanasana)

-Standing Forward Bend provides many physical benefits particularly for your neck and lower back.
+You can enjoy many physical perks particularly for your neck and lower back with this one!

 However it is also shown to reduce stress, anxiety and depression.

-Celebrated yoga teacher, B. K. S Iyengar describes how, while practicing this pose:
+Celebrated yoga teacher, B. K. S Iyengar describes how, while practicing:

 The heart beats are slowed down and the spinal nerves rejuvenated.
 Any depression felt in the mind is removed if one holds the pose for two minutes or more.

-Camel Pose is a powerful posture for people practicing yoga for back pain, however it’s also seen as great for dealing with your emotions.
+Ustrasana is a powerful yoga pose for back pain, however it’s also seen as great for dealing with your emotions.

 Why?